 Brunch and Toronto go hand and hand.
 The city has developed a strong brunch culture over the years with new and delicious brunch restaurants popping up in every neighborhood.
 The only problem?
 There’s almost always a line to get in the best brunch spots in Toronto, but it’s always worth the wait.
 There are so many amazing Toronto brunches to choose from for any budget and taste, here are my top 12 brunch places Toronto has to offer!

-12 Places To Go For The Best Brunch In Toronto
+12 Places To Go For The Best Toronto Brunches

 Best Brunch In Toronto Open on Weekdays